dorianmuthig/wav2json/README.md

 #### Use the prebuilt binaries

 1. Download the appropriate version from the bin\Release directory
-2. Copy wav2json.exe and libsndfile-1.dll to any directory of yor liking and add that directpry to the PATH system variable
+2. Copy wav2json.exe and libsndfile-1.dll to any directory of yor liking and add that directory to the PATH system variable

 #### Build it yourself: